jeremyagray/cobol-programming-course/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-All contributions must align with the [Open Mainframe Project contribution guidelines](https://github.com/openmainframeproject/tac/blob/master/process/contribution_guidelines.md), including having a DCO signoff on all commits.
+All contributions must align with the [Open Mainframe Project contribution guidelines](https://github.com/openmainframeproject/tac/blob/master/process/contribution_guidelines.md), including having a DCO sign-off on all commits.

 # Discussion